Text: Mark 11 (Exodus 27-28)

 Scholars tell us that all the buying and selling was actually related to ongoing worship.
 If you lived far away but were devout, you would come to the temple several times a year to offer sacrifices in accordance with the Law.
 Rather than bring your own animals all that way, the Law indeed provided for selling the animal at home, bringing the money and then buying a suitable sacrificial animal in Jerusalem.
 This was all legitimate and appropriate under the Law.
 Except, it seems here that the people had perverted the practice to be about profiteering.
 Not good.
 This is the one place where we see Jesus’ righteous anger actually acted upon.

 Jesus’ teaching is also that the mechanics and rites of worship are not the main event.
 He does not say that His house should be called a house of sacrifices, nor of song, nor of teaching, nor fellowship nor liturgy.
 He says, “My house shall be called a house of prayer.”
 Prayer is “job one.”
 For the gathering of God’s people, prayer should be the number one priority.
 So – do we?
 Is prayer the most central, defining activity of our church?
-Challenging question isn’t it?
+This is a challenging question isn’t it?

 in Him, Mike